The HALP Team

 Lauren M. Haack, PhD, is an associate professor and licensed clinical psychologist with interests focused on 1) cultural influences to mental health conceptualization, assessment, and treatment, 2) accessible and culturally attuned evidence-based services for traditionally underserved youth and families worldwide, and 3) behavioral health provider experience, training, and consultation.
 Dr. Haack is involved in several current clinical research efforts, including projects funded by the National Institute of Mental Health (NIMH) and the Hellman Fellows family foundation focused on digital solutions to improving family access to and engagement in psychosocial treatment for ADHD.
 When not conducting clinical research and teaching, Dr. Haack provides instruction and consultation/supervision on various UCSF Department of Psychiatry and Behavioral Science (DPBS) teams, including the Multicultural Psychology Training Program, the Child and Adolescent Psychiatry Fellowship Program, the Juvenile Justice Behavioral Health team, and the Child and Adolescent Psychiatry Portal.
 She is a member of the UCSF DPBS Diversity Committee.

-After receiving her PhD at Marquette University and completing a predoctoral internship at UCSF specializing in evidence-based psychosocial services for youth with ADHD, Dr. Haack received a Ruth L. Kirschstein National Research Service Award for Individual Postdoctoral Fellows with a project entitled “Culturally Sensitive School-Home Behavioral Program for Latino Children with ADHD” funded by the NIMH.
+After receiving her doctorate at Marquette University and completing a predoctoral internship at UCSF specializing in evidence-based psychosocial services for youth with ADHD, Dr. Haack received a Ruth L. Kirschstein National Research Service Award for Individual Postdoctoral Fellows with a project entitled “Culturally Sensitive School-Home Behavioral Program for Latino Children with ADHD” funded by the NIMH.
 This mixed-method investigation of the Collaborative Life Skills (CLS) program inspired her subsequent National Institute of Health Fogarty Global Health fellowship pilot-testing an adapted version of CLS (CLS-FUERTE) in Mexico.
 This project represented the first known effort to implement and evaluate a behavioral school-based program to improve youth attention and behavior in Latin America.
 Dr. Haack has received numerous awards, including the Hellman Family Award for Early-Career Faculty, the Distinguished Early Career Alumni Award from the Clemson University Psychology Department, the R.E.
 Harris Award for Excellence in Clinical and Research Activities from the UCSF Clinical Psychology Training Program, the Reverend John P. Raynor S.J.
 Fellowship and Leslie G. and Cecile C. Matthews Scholarship from Marquette University.
 Her work adapting, implementing, and evaluating school-home ADHD behavioral services for Latinx youth of Spanish-speaking families was recognized with an International Society for Research on Child and Adolescent Psychology Scholarship and a World ADHD Congress Young Scientist Award in 2017.

 Jennifer Ly, PhD

-Jennifer Ly is an assistant clinical professor in the Department of Psychiatry and an attending psychologist in the HALP Clinic.
+Jennifer Ly is an assistant clinical professor in the Department of Psychiatry and Behavioral Sciences and an attending psychologist in the HALP Clinic.
 She completed her undergraduate training at UCLA and received her doctorate in clinical science from UC Berkeley.
 She has extensive training and experience in screening, evaluating, and treating children and adolescents with developmental delays and behavioral or emotional difficulties.

 Prior to joining UCSF, Dr. Ly specialized in the treatment of young children with complex trauma.
 She has trained at San Francisco General Hospital, UCLA Medical Center, and UCLA TIES for Families.
 Dr. Ly’s research and clinical interests are in the development and dissemination of evidence-based and culturally-sensitive treatments for youth who are at high risk for negative developmental outcomes due to factors such as prenatal substance exposure, disrupted attachment relationships, impoverished environments, and developmental disabilities.
 In the HALP Clinic, Dr. Ly has a variety of clinical, teaching, and supervision responsibilities.